TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 :::

-We call the formula surprising, since at first sight the expression on the right in equation {eq}`Eq:DynSystDiscrete:Fibonacci` is not an integer, where from the definition {eq}`Eq:DynSystDiscrete:DfnFibo` it immediately follows that the Fibonacci numbers are _integers_.
+We call the formula surprising, since at first sight the expression on the right in Equation {eq}`Eq:DynSystDiscrete:Fibonacci` is not an integer, where from the definition {eq}`Eq:DynSystDiscrete:DfnFibo` it immediately follows that the Fibonacci numbers are _integers_.

 However, the computation of the complicated expression for $k = 3$